jasperchou/laravel-sync-relations/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Build Status][ico-travis]][link-travis]

-Small package to sync one to many and polymorphic one to many in Laravel Eloquent.
+Small package to sync one to many and polymorphic one to many data in Laravel Eloquent.

 ## Install